Famous Anime Quotes in Japanese

 Definition: Hang in there // get a hold of yourself

-In many action genre animes, the phrase “Shikkari shite” is used repetitively during battle, confrontations, and even, in discussions or meetings.
-It is often seen when one character is about to lose hope or their mind over an issue or circumstance to their situation that this phrase is seen to “smack some sense” into the lost soul.
+In many action genre anime, the phrase “Shikkari shite” is used repeatedly during fights, confrontations, and even discussions or meetings.
+It is often seen when a character is about to lose hope or their mind over some issue or circumstance in their situation, that this phrase is used to “knock some sense” into the lost soul.

-When things are about to go haywire, “Shikkari shite” and get a hold of yourself.
-It will all be ok and things work out eventually.
+When things start to go wrong, say “Shikkari shite” and pull yourself together.
+Everything will be fine and things will work out in the end.

 2. Ittai douiu imi (いったいどういういみ)